Tinkerforge/doc/en/source/Software/IPConnection_MQTT.rst

  for enumeration_type:

- * 0: "available": Device is available
+ * "available" = 0: Device is available
-   (enumeration triggered by user: :mqtt:func:`enumerate <register/ip_connection/enumerate>`).
+   (enumeration triggered by user: :mqtt:func:`enumerate <request/ip_connection/enumerate>`).
    This enumeration type can occur multiple times for the same device.
- * 1: "connected": Device is newly connected (automatically send by Brick after establishing a communication connection).
+ * "connected" = 1: Device is newly connected
+   (automatically send by Brick after establishing a communication connection).
    This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
- * 2: "disconnected": Device is disconnected
+ * "disconnected" = 2: Device is disconnected
    (only possible for USB connection).
 In this case only ``uid`` and ``enumeration_type`` are valid.